CHAPTER 13

 (a) provides the student's school, community college or university, as the case may be, with reasonable notice of the student's intention to

-(ii) return to the school, community college or university upon completion of the service; and
+(b) returns to or applies to return to the school, community college or university within a reasonable time upon completion of the student's service.

 (2) Every school, community college or university shall allow a student to return to the student's studies after service without any financial penalty.